neatwp/neat-media-tags/readme.md

 **Key Features:**
 - Add and manage tags for media files in the WordPress media library.
-- Filter media by tags in the admin media library with clickable tag links.
-- Bulk edit tags for multiple media files at once.
 - Autocomplete tag suggestions for easy tag management.
 - Display tagged media in galleries using the `[media_tag_gallery]` shortcode with customizable options:
   - Filter by single or multiple tags with OR/AND logic.